LeonardoCardoso/Android-Audio-Preview/README.md

-Android-Audio-Preview
+Audio Preview for Android
 =====================

-A simple app to stream a song by url for pre(view|listen)ing it.
+A simple Android app to stream an audio by url for pre(view|listen)ing it.

+For more details, visit http://lab.leocardz.com/audio-preview